faiwer/faiwer-react/README.md

 ## TODO

-- 1st line
-  - Error handling
-  - `useReducer`
-- 2rd line
 - HMR
+- Preact Devtools?
 - JSX: Math namespace
 - Lazy
 - Make all hooks pure
 - Resolve "TODO: add a test" comments
-  - Preact Devtools?
 - leverage `isStaticChildren` in `jsx()`

 ## It does NOT support